microsoft/PSRule-pipelines/docs/tasks.md

     inputType: repository, inputPath                        # Required.
 Determines the type of input to use for PSRule.
     inputPath: string                                       # Required.
 The path PSRule will look for files to validate.
     modules: string                                         # Optional.
 A comma separated list of modules to use for analysis.
+    source: string                                          # Optional.
+An path containing rules to use for analysis.
     baseline: string                                        # Optional.
 The name of a PSRule baseline to use.
     conventions: string                                     # Optional.
 A comma separated list of conventions to use.
-    source: string                                          # Optional.
-An path containing rules to use for analysis.
+    option: string                                          # Optional.
+The path to an options file.
     outputFormat: None, Yaml, Json, Markdown, NUnit3, Csv   # Optional.
 The format to use when writing results to disk.
     outputPath: string                                      # Optional.
 The file path to write results to.
     path: string                                            # Optional.
 The working directory PSRule is run from.